Hannibal: Battle of Lake Trasimene

 The Romans appointed Quintus Fabius Maximus Verrucosus as their dictator.
 Departing from Roman military traditions, Fabius adopted the strategy named after him, avoiding open battle while placing several Roman armies in Hannibal's vicinity in order to watch and limit his movements.
 Hannibal ravaged Apulia but was unable to bring Fabius to battle, so he decided to march through Samnium to Campania, one of the richest and most fertile provinces of Italy, hoping that the devastation would draw Fabius into battle.
-Fabius closely followed Hannibal's path of destruction, yet still refused to let himself be drawn out of the defensive.
+Fabius closely followed Hannibal's path of destruction yet still refused to let himself be drawn out of the defensive.
 This strategy was unpopular with many Romans, who believed that it was a form of cowardice.

-Hannibal decided that it would be unwise to winter in the already devastated lowlands of Campania, but Fabius had trapped him there by ensuring that all the exit passes were blocked.
+Hannibal decided that it would be unwise to winter in the devastated lowlands of Campania, but Fabius had trapped him there by ensuring that all the exit passes were blocked.
 This situation led to the night Battle of Ager Falernus.
 Hannibal had his men tie burning torches to the horns of a herd of cattle and drive them up the heights nearby.
 Some of the Romans, seeing a moving column of lights, were tricked into believing it was the Carthaginian army marching to escape along the heights.
-As they moved off in pursuit of this decoy, Hannibal managed to move his army in complete silence through the dark lowlands and up to an unguarded pass.
-Fabius himself was within striking distance but in this case his caution worked against him, as rightly sensing a trick he stayed put.
+As they moved off in pursuit of this decoy, Hannibal managed to move his army in silence through the dark lowlands and up to an unguarded pass.
+Fabius was within striking distance, but in this case his caution worked against him, as rightly sensing a trick he stayed put.
 Thus, Hannibal managed to stealthily escape with his entire army intact.

-What Hannibal achieved in extricating his army was, as Adrian Goldsworthy puts it, "a classic of ancient generalship, finding its way into nearly every historical narrative of the war and being used by later military manuals".
-This was a severe blow to Fabius' prestige and soon after this his period of dictatorial power ended.
+What Hannibal achieved in extricating his army was, as historian Adrian Goldsworthy puts it, "a classic of ancient generalship, finding its way into nearly every historical narrative of the war and being used by later military manuals".
+This was a severe blow to Fabius' prestige, and when his dictatorial term ended soon after, it was not renewed.
 For the winter, Hannibal found comfortable quarters in the Apulian plain.